cuhuuhoang/reddit-analyzer/README.md

 }
 ```

-4. Start the data crawler to fetch Reddit submissions.
+3. Start the airflow in docker-compose to start DAG to crawl Reddit submissions.
 It also perform sentiment analysis on the crawled data.
 Sentiment analysis will be applied to the crawled submissions, and the results will be stored in the MongoDB database.
+Another DAG to do spark analysis on submissions data.
 ```
 python src/submissions_main.py
 ```
 Or build docker image for crawler and run
 ```
+# build airflow image
+scripts/docker/airflow/build.sh
-# resources/mongo-docker-credential.json should exist
+# to start airflow resources/mongo-docker-compose-credential.json should exist
-scripts/docker/crawler/build.sh docker
-scripts/docker/crawler/run.sh
+scripts/docker/airflow/docker-compose_start.sh
+# to stop
+scripts/docker/airflow/docker-compose_stop.sh
+# then go to localhost:8080 to start DAG
 ```

-5. Start the Flask server to visualize the sentiment scores:
+4. Start the Flask server to visualize the sentiment scores:
 ```
-python src/server.py
+scripts/docker/server/run_local.sh
 ```
 Or build docker image for server and run
 ```
 # resources/mongo-docker-credential.json should exist
-scripts/docker/server/build.sh docker
-scripts/docker/server/run.sh
+scripts/docker/server/build_image.sh
+scripts/docker/server/run_image.sh
 ```
 The Flask server will serve a web page at `http://localhost:8077/` where you can see a chart visualizing the sentiment scores by subreddit.

-6. Initiate collection index with
+5. Initiate collection index with
 ```
-python src/setup_index.py resources/mongo-docker-credential.json
+scripts/mongo/setup_index.sh
 ```

-7. (Optional) To have a Slack notification for crawl monitor, we can create a file resources/slack-credential.json with content:
+6. (Optional) To have a Slack notification for crawl monitor, we can create a file resources/slack-credential.json with content:
 ```
 {
     "hook_url": "https://hooks.slack.com/services/XXXXXX/xxxx/xxxxxx"